 937-382-8020

-What Kind of Education Do Oral Surgeons Go Through?
+What Kind of Education Do Oral Surgeons Get?

 staff at wilmington oral surgery

 Not just anyone can apply to be an oral surgeon.
 Well, they could, but unless they’ve gone through the rigorous training and education required, they’d be rejected.
-Mouth surgeries are complicated procedures, and they require a skilled dental surgeon to perform them well.
+Mouth surgeries are complicated procedures, and they require a highly skilled, extensively trained dental surgeon to perform them well.

 Oral and maxillofacial surgical specialists diagnose and treat diseases and injuries of the mouth, head, neck, face, and jaws.
-They work around a ton of connected areas and have a deep, intricate understanding of the anatomy—they’d probably know your facial structure as well as the back of their hand.
+They work around a ton of connected areas and have a deep, intricate understanding of the anatomy—they know human facial structure like the back of their hand.

 Whether you realize it or not, that oral surgeon down the road from you has probably had close to a full decade of continued education following their undergraduate degree to get to where they are today.
 But what does that education look like?
 And how do mouth surgeons keep up-to-date on all the new advancements in the field post-grad school and residency?
 We’re here to help clear things up.